 Yes.
 Applicants are encouraged to contact us to discuss applications prior to their submission.
-Draft proposals are voluntary, but we are happy to review those submitted by the dates in section D4 of the Notice of Funding Opportunity, and to share samples of previously funded projects.
+We are also happy to look at drafts of proposals submitted by the dates in section D4 of the Notice of Funding Opportunity, and to share samples of previously funded projects.
 The staff can be reached at 202-606-8269 or publicpgms@neh.gov.